 Example Goal: Improve financial health

 Possible KPI: Debt to equity ratio

 Compliance measures the extent to which a firm adheres to third party standards.

 Compliance KPIs assess the extent to which the firm is playing according to the rules of the game in which it competes.
 These results typically come from third-party assessments.

 KPIs in Conclusion

 Every KPI should have a specific purpose for furthering the firm’s goals.
 Most firms measure what is easy and not what is important.
-By broadly assessing the most essential goals and then aligning KPIs with strategic purpose and intent, the organization leader can drive best in class performance that provides sustainable competitive advantage.
+By broadly assessing the essential goals and then aligning KPIs with strategic purpose and intent, the organization leader can drive best in class performance that provides a sustainable competitive advantage.

 Challenge the way you think about work.

 - How to map business processes